MindaugasVaitkus2/AI-From-Scratch/README.md

 # Contents

 - Introduction
-- Applied Math using Numpy
+- Applied Mathematics using Numpy
     - General Term in Maths
     - Introduction to Numpy
     - Linear Algebra